Core Products

 Exploring the Scenarios

 Incorporating a Baseline Scenario helps establish a point of comparison for the four alternative future scenarios.
-The Baseline Scenario represents the assumptions PlanRVA has made for its Long-Range Transportation Plan (LRTP).
+The baseline scenario is a plausible projection based on current information and assumptions those are already in place or planned.
+It serves as a benchmark or reference point against alternative future scenarios.
 Comparing the alternative future scenarios could give the region insights into potential uncertainties.

 The Baseline Scenario helps us see into the future that we are attempting to reach today.
 However, the future is uncertain and the requirements for achieving the Baseline may not pan out as expected.
 So what if we don’t head in this direction?